nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_hour_2_line_good.md

 # Hourly Distribution of Answered Calls

-*Hourly Distribution of Answered Calls* for the queues selected in the working hours.
+*Hourly Distribution of Answered Calls* for the selected queues, during configured working hours.

 The line graph shows the total number of answered calls in queues selected during working hours.